NetApp/trident/README.md

   [#40941](https://github.com/kubernetes/kubernetes/issues/40941),
   [#41041](https://github.com/kubernetes/kubernetes/issues/41041) and
   [#39202](https://github.com/kubernetes/kubernetes/issues/39202).
 ONTAP NAS and SolidFire are unaffected.
-These issues are addressed in Kubernetes 1.6.
+These issues are fixed in Kubernetes 1.6.
 * Although we provide a deployment for Trident, it should never be scaled beyond a single replica.
 Similarly, only one instance of Trident should be run per cluster.
 Trident cannot communicate with other instances and cannot